matteo14c/HaploCoV/docs/source/perlMummer.rst

   make install

-you will still need to place add these files to your executable PATH, either by adding/copying all the files to one of the directories already included in the PATH or by adding the whole mummer directory (where all the software was compiled) to the your PATH of executables.
+you will still need to place add these files to your executable PATH, either by adding/copying all the files to one of the directories already included in the PATH or by adding the whole Mummer directory (where all the software was compiled) to the your PATH of executables.
 If for example all your executables are in a folder called "Mummer" in your home directory on a unix system you can symply run:

 ::